pytest-dev/pytest-cov/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✈ Feature request
-about: Need help with configuring pytest-cov
+about: Proposal for a new feature in pytest-cov
 ---

 Before proposing please consider: